rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 not the first time nor will it be the last time an incumbent Chairperson UGC publicly expressed disastisfaction about the quality of Ph D degrees.
 Though present UGC Chairperson appears to be hyperactive in social network sites, he probably is not paying attentions to many issues discussed in social media about the difficulties that students face in persuing a Ph.
 D. in India.
 Not all universities including IITs or IISc offer a decent work environment for
 Ph.
 D. scholars.
+Some of issues related environment arise due to r.
+Ph.
+D. is a sort of personal committment with the supervisor.
+So, many problems that affect the quality of Ph.
+D. may germinate from a scholar's inability to take an informed decision to join a specific supervisor.
+Sometimes a scholar is unable to extricate from clutches of a supervisor if the latter is abusive.
-The problems that the scholars face could be:
+There are several micro-management problems that the scholars face could be:
 - Resource paucity issues
 - Placement issues after Ph.
 D.
 - Personal committment issues
 - Abusive and incompetent supervisor
-- Sustainance allowance
+- Timely release of scholarship
+- No grievance redresssal
+- Insistance on GATE/NET

 Quality of teaching has never been a determining parameter for survival of a university in the country.
 UGC enforced Ph.
 D. in the required discipline as a minimum requirement for a faculty position, hoping that quality of faculty would automatically improve the quality of degrees in engineering awarded by our universities.
 It has not worked, as most university started offering Ph.
 D. degrees without caring for quality.